Free (Kate Ryan album)

-Free is the title of Kate Ryan's fourth studio album.
-It was released on May 30, 2008 by ARS/Universal.
-It includes the singles, "Voyage Voyage", "L.I.L.Y.", "Ella elle l'a", "I Surrender" and "Your Eyes".
-The album performed moderately well on the charts and was certified Gold in Poland for shipments of 18,000 copies.
+Free is the fourth studio album by Belgian singer Kate Ryan.
+It was released on May 30, 2008 by ARS Entertainment and Universal Music.
+It produced the singles, "Voyage Voyage", "L.I.L.Y.", "Ella elle l'a", "I Surrender" and "Your Eyes".
+Free performed moderately well on the charts and was certified Gold in Poland for shipments of 10,000 copies.

+Critical reception

+AllMusic editor John Lucas rated the album four out of five stars.
+He noted found that Free "is another consistently strong effort.
+It only once hits the heights of the best tracks from Alive [...] but it is a strong collection of Europop with much less filler than her first two records."

 Track listing

 All songs produced by Niclas Kings and Niklas Bergwall, collectively known as 2N.